What is Enhanced STEP-UP (ESU)?

 I am a school personnel +

-Schools should refer students to the ISP region which the school is situated in.
+- Schools should refer students to the ISP region which the school is situated in.
 In instances where the student has been absent for an extended period, schools may consider referring the student to the ISP that is closer to the student’s residence.
-This is in consideration that the ESU caseworker would need to conduct more outreach such as home visits.
+This is in consideration that the ISP caseworker would need to conduct more outreach such as home visits.

 I am from a community agency (e.g, family service centre, voluntary welfare organisation) staff +

 Community agencies who come across suitable cases for ESU should verify with the child’s/youth’s school on their status.
 If the child/youth is still in school, the community agency should contact the school to consider referring the child/youth for ESU.
-If the youth is de-registered from school, the community agency can seek parental consent and refer the child/youth.
-The community agency should then arrange for an Introductory Meeting involving the ESU caseworker, youth and parent/caregiver.
+If the child/youth is de-registered from school, the community agency can seek parental consent and refer the child/youth.
+The community agency should then arrange for an Introductory Meeting involving the ISP caseworker, youth and parent/caregiver.